Miscarriage. It’s one of the most common forms of pregnancy loss, but it’s difficult to talk about.

 You Shouldn’t Have Told Anyone

-You may have just announced your pregnancy.
-You feel embarrassed that you have to share this horrible news.
+Maybe you just announced your pregnancy and feel embarrassed that you have to share this horrible news.
 You may wish you had never told your close friends and family about the miscarriage.
 The pain is too much to bear and you wish you could bear it alone.

 As difficult as it may have been to discuss the miscarriage, having the support of your loved ones is what will pull you through.

 It’s Not Meant to Be

 You tell yourself that motherhood just isn’t in the cards for you.
 That it’s meant for others, but not for you.
 The pain of the miscarriage is compounded by this lie.
 Miscarriages are common, and they aren’t your fault.
 Just because it didn’t work out this time, doesn’t mean that motherhood is not a possibility.